Managing Your Fabric Software

 • Click Stage & Validate to stage and validate the update.
 This step downloads the NX-OS image on the switch and performs a compatibility check before installing the update.

-Note that it is preferred to perform staging first, as it will perform compatibility checks on the switch before installing updates.
+It is preferred to perform staging first, as it will perform compatibility checks on the switch before installing updates.

-• Click View to view the actions that take place on the NX-OS switches as they relate to Nexus Dashboard.
+• Click View Logs to view the actions that take place on the NX-OS switches as they relate to Nexus Dashboard.

 The Post-update report for Switches page appears.